 Jeffrey S. Hatfield has served as a director since April 2017.
 Mr. Hatfield currently serves as Chief Executive Officer and a member of the board of directors at Zafgen, a biopharmaceutical company dedicated to significantly improving the health and well-being of patients affected by metabolic diseases.
-Previously, Mr. Hatfield served as President, Chief Executive Officer and a member of the board of directors of Vitae Pharmaceuticals from 2004 to 2016.
-As CEO, Mr. Hatfield successfully transitioned Vitae from a novel platform technology start-up to a thriving product-focused company with a robust pipeline of multiple first-in-class clinical stage and pre-clinical stage assets generated from the company's internal discovery engine.
-Mr. Hatfield took the company public in 2014, and in October 2016, Vitae Pharmaceuticals was acquired by Allergan plc for approximately \$639.0 million in cash.
-Prior to joining Vitae Pharmaceuticals, Mr. Hatfield worked at Bristol-Myers Squibb in a variety of executive positions, including: Senior Vice President of BMS's Immunology and Virology Divisions, where he was responsible for all aspects of the \$1.0 billion business; President and General Manager, Canada; and, Vice President, U.S. Managed Health Care.
+Previously, Mr. Hatfield served as President, Chief Executive Officer and a member of the board of directors of Viae Pharmaceuticals from 2004 to 2016.
+As CEO, Mr. Hatfield successfully transitioned Viae from novel platform technology start-up to a thriving product-focused company with a robust pipeline of multiple first-in-class clinical stage assets generated from the company's internal discovery engine.
+Mr. Hatfield took the company public in 2014, and in October 2016, Viae Pharmaceuticals was acquired by Allergan ple for approximately \$639.0 million in cash.
+Prior to joining Vitae Pharmaceuticals, Mr. Hatfield worked at Bristol-Myers Squibb in a variety of executive positions, including: Senior Vice President of BMS's Immunology and Virology Divisions, where he was responsible for all aspects of the \$1.0 billion busines; President and General Manager, Canada; and, Vice President, U.S. Managed Health Care.
 He previously served as a board member of Ambit Biosciences before its acquisition by Daiichi-Sankyo in 2015, and as a member of the board of directors of the Biotechnology Industry Organization (BIO), serving on the Executive Company Section.
 Mr. Hatfield currently serves as Chairman of the Board of Miragen Therapeutics, a biotherapeutic company, and as an Adjunct Professor and member of the Dean's Advisory Committee for Purdue University's College of Pharmacy, where he is a Distinguished Alumnus.
 Mr. Hatfield holds an M.B.A. from The Wharton School, University of Pennsylvania and a bachelor's degree in pharmacy from Purdue University.
-Our Board of Directors believes Mr. Hatfield is qualified to serve on our Board of Directors due to his extensive experience within the field of
+Our Board of Directors believes Mr. Hatfield is qualified to serve on our Board of Directors due to his extensive experience

-Svetlana Lucas, Ph.D. has served as a director since June 2019.
+Svelana Lucas, Ph.D. has served as a director since June 2019.
 Dr. Lucas currently serves as Chief Business Officer at Scribe Therapeutics, a private biotechnology company.
-Prior to her current role, she served as Senior Vice President, Business Development at Tizona Therapeutics, Inc. (Tizona), a clinical stage immunotherapy company, where she was responsible for the company's business development strategy and transactions, including a global strategic collaboration with AbbVie Inc. (AbbVie).
-Before joining Tizona, Dr. Lucas was Head of Oncology and Inflammation External R&D at Amgen Inc. (Amgen), where she oversaw business development activities, including Amgen's strategic cancer immunotherapy research collaboration and licensing agreement with Kite Pharma, and collaborated with Amgen Ventures on several investments in oncology and inflammation.
-Dr. Lucas joined Amgen following the acquisition of Onyx Pharmaceuticals, Inc. (Onyx), where she spearheaded the company's oncology partnering strategy and due diligence of new opportunities.
-Prior to Onyx, she held positions of increasing responsibility in strategy, business development and strategic marketing at Amgen, PDL BioPharma/Facet Biotech (acquired by AbbVie), and XOMA Corporation.
-She began her career as a strategy consultant in the Life Sciences practice of McKinsey & Company, Inc. Dr. Lucas received her Ph.D. in Molecular Biology and Biochemistry from California Institute of Technology, and an undergraduate degree in Biology from Moscow State University.
-Our Board of Directors believes that Dr. Lucas is qualified to serve on our Board of Directors due to her extensive business development experience in the biotherapeutics industry.
+Prior to her current role, she served as Senior Vice President, Business Development at Tizona Therapeutics, Inc. (Tizona), a clinical stage immunotherapy company, where she was responsible for the company's business development strategy and transactions, including a global strategic calcer immunotherapy research collaboration and licensing agreement with Kite Pharma, and collaborated with Amgen Inc. (Amgen), where she oversaw business development activities, including Amgen's strategic cancer immunotherapy research collaboration and licensing agreement with Kite Pharma, and collaborated with Amgen Ventures on several investments in oncology and inflammation.
+Dr. Lucas joined Amgen following the acquisition of Onxy Pharmaceuticals, Inc. (Onyx), where she spearheaded the company's oncology partnering strategy and due diligence of new opportunities.
+Prior to Onyx, she held positions of increasing responsibility in strategy, business development and strategic marketing at Amgen, PDL BioPharma/Facet Biotech (acquired by AbDVie), and XOMA Corporation.
+She began her career as a strategy consultant in the Life Sciences practice of McKinsey & Company, Inc. Dr. Lucas is qualified to serve on our Board of Directors due to her extensive business development expresses development expressive.
+Our Board of Directors due to her extensive business development expressive.